-- Using native vegetation and pollinator plants to enhance biodiversity and soil health. - Removing contaminated soil and groundwater during construction. - · Using recycled materials and energy-efficient equipment. - Transporting tunnel spoils using barges instead of trucks to reduce emissions. - Replacing the 24th Ave pier in Ballard in a way that will reduce water contamination and improve habitat for our water-loving plants and animals.
+- Using native vegetation and pollinator plants to enhance biodiversity and soil health. - Removing contaminated soil and groundwater during construction. - Using recycled materials and energy-efficient equipment. - Replacing the 24th Ave pier in Ballard in a way that will reduce water contamination and improve habitat for our water-loving plants and animals.